The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.

-Paragon Backup & Recovery Advanced offers a flexible solution to simplify complex backup solutions.
+Paragon Backup & Recovery (opens in new tab) offers a flexible solution to simplify complex backup solutions.
 With the Create Backup Job wizard, guidance is provided to what will be backed up, and where the data will be stored.

 This software covers all the usual backup processes, and can easily create complex routines, including automated backup.
 A standout feature is the WinPE recovery media, which in the worst case scenario comes to the rescue for when your PC refuses to even boot.
 Via a bootable USB stick, users can rescue files, fix boot problems, and even perform a restoration to get up and running again in a jiffy.

-NovaBackup PC is a solid backup solution available as a subscription, and ideal for the essential backup task of making a copy of your computer’s hard drive on local media.
+NovaBackup (opens in new tab) is a solid backup solution available as a subscription, and ideal for the essential backup task of making a copy of your computer’s hard drive on local media.
 For modest users this will suffice, but it falls short when it comes to the interface, support for platforms other than Windows and Linux, and more advanced tasks.

-Another downside of this backup solution is the steep cost, as it is only sold as a subscription, and $49.95 (£36, AU$66) only licenses a single machine.
 However, it does at least include any upgrades to the program, and also supports backup to cloud providers (including OneDrive and Dropbox).

 The standout feature of NovaBackup PC is the security offered, as the software runs locally to send the data to a local media drive, and does not connect to the internet.
 Also, the backup can be performed with AES 256-bit encryption for extra security.